SE POLAND SHTETL LINKS: Bychawa | Chelm | Dubienka | Grabowiec | Komarow | Izbica | Krasnobrod | Krasnik | Krasnystaw

-communities: to supply the slave labor, to collect contributions, and to confiscate items of property.
-A soup kitchen was opened in the ghetto, as was a hospital with 30 beds.
+communities: to supply the slave labor, to collect contributions, and to confiscate items of property. kitchen was opened in the ghetto, as was a hospital with 30 beds.
 Medicine was given to the sick.
 In August, 1940, 500 Jews from Czestochowa arrived in the ghetto.
-Four labor camps were established in the vicinity, and each day hundreds of Jews, including young boys and girls, went off to pave roads, dig ditches, build bridges, and work on Polish farms.
-In November, 1941, Krakow arrived in Hrubieszów.
+Four labor camps were established in the vicinity, and each day hundreds of Jews, including young Jewish boys and girls, went off to pave roads, dig ditches, build bridges, and work on Polish farms.
+Labor camps in the Krakow arrived in Hrubieszów.
 In March of 1942, hundreds arrived in the city from Mielec.